-By requiring your end users to register, you help to ensure that the support requests you receive are legitimate and not spam.
+Requiring your end users to register helps you ensure that the support requests you receive are legitimate and not spam.
 Registration is not a guarantee that spam won't get through to your Zendesk, but other tools are provided to handle those that do manage to get through.
 See Understanding and managing suspended tickets and spam.

 - Submit tickets in Help Center without being prompted to provide their email address

 - Comment on articles in Help Center, participate in community discussions, and more.
 See Getting Started with Help Center

 - Update their user profile and add additional contact information (email addresses and social media accounts) so that they can submit requests from any of these accounts and Zendesk will pair them to their Zendesk user account

 You can still provide support to your end users without requiring them to register and sign in.
 They lose the benefits that registration provides but the ticket workflow is the same for your agents.
 Many companies provide email-only support and never require their end users to register because they don't want or need their end users to visit and use their Help Center.

 Even when you don't require your end users to register, a user account is created for each of them in your Zendesk.
 This is required of course because Zendesk (and you) need to communicate with them via email.
 The user account contains their email address and other personal data.
 These users remain unverified in your Zendesk, which is fine since you don't require registration.

 When unregistered users submit a support request, they receive an email notification informing them that their request has been received.
 They do not receive the new user welcome email message.
 And, unlike when requiring registration, the ticket is immediately added to your Zendesk Support instance.

 See Managing end user settings for more information about setting up your Zendesk Support instance to allow unregistered users.

 End user accounts created by agents